clojurists-together/clojuriststogether.org/content/news/2022/Q1 2023 Funding Announcement.md

 I propose to implement:

-- a developer-friendly implementation of common sparse matrix structures in Clojure
+- A developer-friendly implementation of common sparse matrix structures in Clojure
-- support relevant operations as Clojure functions
+- Support relevant operations as Clojure functions
-- an extension infrastructure for various future backend implementations.
+- An extension infrastructure for various future backend implementations.
-- a clean low-level integration with Intel's oneDNN RNN on the CPU
+- A clean low-level integration with Intel's oneDNN RNN on the CPU
-- assorted improvements to Deep Diamond to support this additions
+- Assorted improvements to Deep Diamond to support this additions
-- related bugfixes
+- Related bugfixes
 - TESTS (of course!)

 This would improve Neanderthal and make it more complete as: